atlekbai/fastapi-boilerplate/README.md

 sh ./scripts/launch.sh
 ```

-This command will start the FastAPI server on port 8000 and the MongoDB service on port 27017.
+This command will start the FastAPI server on port 8000, the MongoDB service on port 27017 and Mongo admin panel on port 8081.
 You can navigate to `http://localhost:8000/docs` in your browser to access the automatically generated API documentation.

 ## 📚 Project Structure